-Dr. Sam Salem, Ph.D., P.Eng.
+Prof. Sam Salem, Ph.D., P.Eng.

-Associate Professor - Structural/Fire Safety Engineering
+Full Professor - Structural and Fire Safety Engineering Professor

 - Ph.D. in Structural Fire Engineering, Dept. of Civil & Environmental Engineering, Carleton University, Canada

 - M.A.Sc. in Structural Engineering, Dept. of Structural Engineering, ZU, Egypt

-For Dr. Salem's teaching assignments, click here.
+For Dr. Salem's current teaching assignments, click here.

 For Dr. Salem's current research projects, click here.